cccbr/runningatower/content/docs/090-buildingateam/index.md

 ### Subscriptions

-These may be required for the individual tower, the local representative group.
+These may be required for the individual tower, the local society.
 There may be others, such as a tower subscription to The Ringing World.

 ### Visitors